 Chicken and Mushroom Pasta

-The Chicken and Mushroom Pasta seem overwhelming.
-Looking at the flat noodles drowned in the sticky white sauce, I got the feeling that this dish will easily get me full.
-It has button and shiitake mushrooms, chicken breast, and bacon.
-I liked that it is not too creamy; it was overall good.
-Oops, let me not forget the freshly grated parmesan cheese adding to the flavor of it!
+The Chicken and Mushroom Pasta seems overwhelming at first glance.
+With flat noodles generously coated in a rich white sauce, I had a feeling this dish would be quite filling.
+It features button and shiitake mushrooms, chicken breast, and bacon.
+I appreciated that it wasn’t overly creamy — overall, it was quite good.
+Oh, and I mustn’t forget the freshly grated Parmesan cheese that added a delightful boost of flavor!

 Spicy Aglio Olio